 The overall tone of my message today may surprise some observers.
 It is optimistic, which does not come naturally these days to many who follow contemporary immigration law and its enforcement.
 Although not always in agreement with specific decisions, I am content with the general direction of immigration law in the courts.
 Importantly, three recent Supreme Court decisions reveal much positive about the future direction of the judicial review of immigration matters.
 The three decisions are:

 Sessions v.
 Dimaya: Let me be one of the first of many today to congratulate Professor Andrew Knapp, Southwestern’s Appellate Litigation Clinic, and Director Professor Gowri Ramachandan, for prevailing in the U.S. Court of Appeals for the Ninth Circuit and U.S. Supreme Court.
-That work exemplifies the exact kind of clinical legal education that all law schools should have as part of the curriculum.
+That work exemplifies the precise kind of clinical legal education that all law schools should have as part of the curriculum.

 Sessions v.
 Morales-Santana; and